St. Lawrence River

 The St. Lawrence harbours a complex ecosystem whose physical properties vary from upstream to downstream.It includes lakes and freshwater reaches, a long estuary, and a gulf with marine features.
 The area is home to richly diverse habitats and an equally rich diversity of flora and fauna.

 The St. Lawrence is a priceless jewel of our natural heritage.
-It has sheltered four Ramsar sites (1971 Convention on Wetlands of International Importance) wich among the largest (12000 ha) is located in Lake Saint-Pierre.
+It has sheltered four Ramsar sites (1971 Convention on Wetlands of International Importance) the largest of which is located in Lake Saint-Pierre (12000 ha).
 The same site also has the distinction of having been declared a World Biosphere Reserve in 2001.

 Michel Arseneau, Environment Canada